paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ### Security

 - The security pillar includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
+Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.
 - Implement a strong identity foundation
 - Enable traceability
 - Apply security at all layers